Cesio137/InternetProtocol-Documentation/docs/index.md

 # Welcome

-`Internet Protocol`: A Plugin for Streamlined WebSocket and HTTP Requests via Blueprint

-The `Internet Protocol` is a plugin designed to simplify the creation of WebSocket connections and HTTP requests through blueprints.
-It operates asynchronously to ensure that the user’s gaming experience remains uninterrupted.
+Internet Protocol exposes Websocket, HTTP, and Json modules to the blueprint.
+The goal of this plugin is, in addition to making it easier, to give you full control over managing connections and manipulating messages via Json.

 Key Features: